This topic takes on average 55 minutes to read.

 There are a number of interactive features in this resource:

 Genetic information is stored in DNA, which is found in the nucleus of eukaryotic cells.
 The complete amount of genetic information present in an organism is called the genome.
 Understanding the human genome can be seen as the key to understanding the mystery of human life itself.
-Click here for more information on the Human Genome Project.
+Read more about the Human Genome Project.

 Most cells in the human body have a nucleus containing 23 pairs of chromosomes.
 Chromosomes are made from very long molecules of DNA.
 Each molecule is in a ladder-like shape, with the ‘rungs’ being made from a pair of nitrogenous bases, known as A, T, G or C, and the sides made from repeated pentose sugars and phosphate groups.
 A group of one base, one pentose molecule and one phosphate together is known as a nucleotide and DNA can be regarded as a polymer of these nucleotides.